stg-tud/ungoml/README.md

 Thus, this comment helps to identify examples of *unsafe* usages that have been analyzed by a linter and manually verified.
 A simple and fast query to github results in about 370 different Go-files that make use of `#nosec G103`: <https://github.com/search?l=&q=%2F%2F%23nosec+G103+language%3AGo&type=code>.

+Note, that this query is via the [GitHub Search API](https://docs.github.com/en/rest/search?apiVersion=2022-11-28#timeouts-and-incomplete-results) and result in incomplete and may differentiating results.

 ## In-depth resources about *unsafe* usages

 Several members of the Go community are engaged in sharing their knowledge and insights about the _unsafe_* API.